polyaxon/polyaxon/docs/concepts/experiment-groups-selections.md

   * batch size `batch_size`

-If you created a large number of experiments in project, and you only wanted to compare a subset of these experiments, Polyaxon provides a way to create a selection, a selection, basically, allows you to group these experiments so that you can create visualizations, and crete a tensorboard showing only these experiments.
+If you created a large number of experiments in project, and you only wanted to compare a subset of these experiments, Polyaxon provides a way to create a selection.

+A selection, basically, allows you to group these experiments to:
+ * Compare parameters and metrics of the experiments in the selection
+ * Create visualizations of the experiments in the selection
+ * Create a tensorboard showing only experiments in the selection
+ * Have a quick access to the experiment the selection

 ## Select the experiments